The best free software for writers

 It'll spot excessive use of unnecessary adverbs, and it can ensure that instances of the passive voice have been marked to alert you to their use.
 Hemingway is a really good tool for anyone who needs to communicate with maximum clarity.
 And we deliberately wrote this paragraph this way to annoy it.

-Gather ideas together throughout the day so they're ready to use later
+Gather ideas, quotes and images together throughout the day so they're ready to use later

 Evernote isn't much cop as a writing app, but it's an absolutely superb research tool.
 We've used to organise all kinds of content including old photos of locations, snippets of overheard dialog, PDFs of scanned documents and all the little ideas that pop up when we're out and about.

 Organise your ideas and defeat writer's block before it can strike with a handy mindmap